williamtyn/hangman/README.md

 ### Change nickname
 In the future, a feature for changing nicknames could be added if someone else wants to play without having to cancel the program and start over.

+### Highscore
+Most of us like to compete, and because of that, a possible feature is to add highscores so students can compete against each other.
+That would make the game even more fun to play while still learning.

 <h2 id="technologies">Technologies</h2>